Saximn/privastream/README.md

 ### **🥇 1st Place - Overall Champion**

-> We're honored that PrivaStream was selected as the winner of TikTok TechJam 2025 Track 7 (Privacy & Safety).
+> We're honored that PrivaStream was selected as the winner of TikTok TechJam 2025.
 Our team is grateful for this recognition of our work in real-time privacy protection technology.

 **🔗 [View on Devpost](https://devpost.com/software/live-privacy-shield)**